Making payments to the council

 Remember, if you need support in making a payment phone Customer Services on 01344 352000 or visit our offices at Time Square and our team will be happy to help you.

-What happens if I don’t have a bank account?
+If you don't have a bank account

 We are aware that a small number of residents might not have a bank account.
 In this instance we will accept cash payments.